 Happy people fix problems instead of complaining

-When you don’t like your job, every molehill looks like a mountain.
-It becomes difficult to fix any problem without agonising over it or complaining about it first.
+When you dislike your job, it becomes difficult to fix any problem without fussing over it or complaining endlessly about it.

-When you’re happy at work and you run into a small problem you just fix it and keep moving instead of dropping everything.
+When you’re happy at work and you run into a problem, however major, solutions are quick and problems are easy to resolve, hence keeping the workflow moving instead of stalling the entire process.

 Happy employees get sick less often

-Getting sick is a productivity killer and if you are not happy with your job you’re more prone to contract a long list of diseases including ulcers, cancer and diabetes.
+Falling ill is gets in the way of your productivity and if you are not happy with your job you’re susceptible to catching illnesses such as ulcers, cancer and diabetes.

-You’re also more prone to workplace stress and burnout.
-This is another key reason why it’s important to foster a happy workplace.
+You also become more vulnerable to work related conditions like fatigue, stress and burnout.
+This is another important reason why it’s important to maintain a happy atmosphere in the workplace.

 Happy employees make better decisions

-On the other hand, happy people make better, more informed decisions and are better able to prioritise their work even when under pressure.
+On the other hand, happy people are able to stay calm and make better, more informed decisions and are better able to focus on what’s important even in the face of crisis and disaster.

 Happy employees learn faster

-When you’re happy and relaxed, you’re much more open to learning new things at work and thereby increasing your productivity.
+When you’re happy and relaxed, you’re much more open to learning new things on the job and thereby raising your effectiveness at it.

-If you are happy, you will feel good in everything you encounter and this is the attitude you want your employees to have in today’s environment that calls for constant learning.
+If you are happy, you will be curious about whatever you come across and this is the mindset you need your employees to have in this modern setting that requires constant learning.